Richard M. Englert, president

 "We have been blessed to have Dick as president,” said Board of Trustees Chair Patrick J. O’Connor at the time.
 “It’s been a great pleasure working with him.
 The relationship that he has with the Temple community is second to none.”

 Since 2012, Englert has been active as a professor in the College of Education and in various administrative projects.

 He brings a wealth of experience to the presidency.

 Englert earned a doctorate in educational administration from the University of California, Los Angeles.
 He also has a master’s degree from Pepperdine University and a bachelor’s degree from St. John’s College.

-When he began his current appointment as acting president, Englert talked about his “deep respect” for Temple University.
+When he began his current appointment as president, Englert talked about his “deep respect” for Temple University.

 “Having spent most of my academic career here, I have seen how Temple has become one of the best public urban research universities in the nation,” said Englert.